 Please refer to the specific situations referenced below for more information about these requirements and how long they will be in place.

-- As of July 1st, masks will no longer be required, but are still recommended for students and those who are not vaccinated.
+- Masks are still recommended for students and those who are not vaccinated.

 Social Distancing Guidelines: